 Mark Williams & Danny Penman from their book 'Mindfulness'

-I am a member of the London Counselling Collective, an independent group of counsellors working across London to provide accessible, empathic and effective counselling to all.
-I also worked at CASSEL Centre, a charity in South East London, as an Honorary Counsellor where we provided free and low cost clients along with private clients.
-I was also the counsellor for Lewisham Young Women’s Resource Project in partnership with CASSEL Centre working with vulnerable young females aged between 13 and 25.
+I worked at CASSEL Centre, a charity in South East London, as an Honorary Counsellor where we provided free and low cost clients along with private clients.
+I was also the counsellor for Lewisham Young Women's Resource Project in partnership with CASSEL Centre working with vulnerable young females aged between 13 and 25.
 I find the variety in my work allows me to continue to explore new areas and learn about the various different experiences that each and every one of us encounters.

-Over the course of the past couple of years I have found that my work has focused more and more on the area of mindfulness.
-This area has always personally interested me and I use it to help me understand myself better and focus on what’s important.
-I have also been amazed at the impact it has on clients from all backgrounds with a variety of issues.
+Over the course of my career I have found my work has focused more and more on the whole human experience using a variety of tools including mindfulness and various approaches to self-care and wellbeing.
+This area has always personally interested me, which led myself and my twin sister to write a little book on self-care which I often use with clients.
+I have also been amazed at the impact mindfulness has had on clients from all backgrounds with a variety of issues.
 The clients themselves talk about feeling in control, content, focused and calm.
 I have witnessed clients move from a place of anger and fear to wellbeing and resilience.
 Knowing how and why your mind works the way it does allows you to take responsibility for what happens in there.
 You are able to witness your thoughts and recognise negative thought patterns and unhelpful thinking.
 You are able to find space and calmness in the moment, even when the rest of the world is rushing by.
+We rarely have control over many of the things that happen in our life, but if we know ourselves and know how to look after ourselves we can cope with these events with more ease.
+My practice takes all this into account and I help you develop healthy self-care plans that fit around your life and needs.

 My book, co-written with my twin, is now available online.
 This book focuses on giving you a break from mindless distractions whilst at the same time helping you become more conscious and aware of the emotional habits and behaviours that might be inhibiting you from leading the life you really want.